-These procedures are like the Revised Report procedures make-eq-hashtable and make-eqv-hashtable except the keys of the hashtable are held weakly, i.e., they are not protected from the garbage collector.
+Like the Revised6 Report procedures make-eq-hashtable, make-eqv-hashtable, and make-hashtable, except the keys of the hashtable are held weakly, i.e., they are not protected from the garbage collector.
 Keys reclaimed by the garbage collector are removed from the table, and their associated values are dropped the next time the table is modified, if not sooner.